no-chris/chord-symbol/packages/chord-symbol/API.md

 ## FormattedChord : <code>Object</code>
 Pre-rendered version of the chord with the main "vertical quality" and the chord changes.
-Intended to be used as building blocks of a rendered chord
+Intended to be used as building blocks of a rendered chord The `symbol` property contains the default assembled rendering

 **Kind**: global typedef
 **Properties**